 An experiment in this theme will use one of the Astro Pi computers to investigate life inside the Columbus module.
-If you choose this theme, you will need to submit an experiment idea that makes use of the Astro Pi's LED matrix and at least one of its sensors, which include a camera.
-The Astro Pi computer will be deployed within the Columbus module, and you may use its camera only as a sensor and not to store photos or videos.
+If you choose this theme, you will need to submit an experiment idea that makes use of the Astro Pi's LED matrix and at least one of its sensors.